June 15–16 events (Turkey): Events across Istanbul

-The response of trade unionists and leaders of DİSK entered a new phase on the morning of June 15, 1970, when they marched towards the main centers of Istanbul.
+The response of trade unionists and leaders of DİSK entered a new phase on the morning of 15 June 1970, when they marched towards the main centers of Istanbul.
 The march, which started on the Anatolian side of the city, was followed by the workers from Kartal district along the E-5 Ankara highway, while others joined them from other factories.
 Around Göztepe, Otosan factory workers and DMO workers joined them and the march lasted until 17:00.
 Another march route was in Beykoz.
 It started in Paşabahçe and proceeded towards Üsküdar.
-On June 16, the workers' march that had started from Gebze joined with the workers from Kartal and reached the square in front of Kadıköy Pier.
+On 16 June, the workers' march that had started from Gebze joined with the workers from Kartal and reached the square in front of Kadıköy Pier.

-On the European side of Istanbul, on June 15, 1970, a march was held along the Bakırköy - Topkapı - Sağmalcılar route.
+On the European side of Istanbul, on 15 June 1970, a march was held along the Bakırköy - Topkapı - Sağmalcılar route.
 On 16 June, it joined up with branches marching in from other parts of the city and arrived at Eminönü.
-The Governor's Office had the two bridges on the Golden Horn were opened at that time, preventing the demonstrators from crossing over to Beyoğlu.
+The authorities had the Galata and Unkapanı bridges over the Golden Horn opened and ferry services cancelled, to prevent the columns on either side from joining; some workers crossed to Beyoğlu by boat, and the rest turned back.

 When the workers occupied the Haymak factory in which Prime Minister Süleyman Demirel's brother Şevket Demirel was a partner, the troops of the 2nd Armored Brigade in Kartal Maltepe surrounded the factory.

-Around 75,000 workers from many factories took part in the demonstrations.
-Although the reaction was mainly from DİSK member workers, many Türk-İş workers joined the marches as well.
-In the evening of the first day, the government declared a 60-day period of martial law.
-Many of the leaders of DISK and its affiliated unions were arrested and tried by martial law courts.
+Between 70,000 and 75,000 workers from more than a hundred workplaces took part on the first day, and around 150,000 on the second.
+DİSK's own membership at the time was between 25,000 and 40,000.
+Although the reaction was mainly from DİSK member workers, many Türk-İş workers joined the marches as well, one union threatening to leave Türk-İş if the confederation did not withdraw its support for the changes.

+In the evening of the second day the Council of Ministers declared a sixty-day period of martial law.
+(Note: Sources differ on its length. Özhazinedar gives sixty days; Urhan and Çelik describe a one-month proclamation extended by a further two months; Bianet, citing the labour historian Şehmus Güzel, says martial law ended on 17 September 1970.)
+Many of the leaders of DİSK and its affiliated unions were arrested and tried by martial law courts.
 Workers were fired at from the barricade set up in front of the Fenerbahçe stadium.
 Many workers were injured in the conflict that broke out here.
 Around Kadıköy Pier, the police opened fire on the workers killing several.
 On 16 June, minor incidents took place in Ankara, Adana, Bursa and İzmir.